-Malaysian, aged 75, was appointed to the Board on 18 December 1991 and is the Non-Executive Chairman of the Company.
-Dato' Suleiman obtained his education from the Malay College, Kuala Kangsar, University Malaya and L'Institut International D'Administration Publique, Paris.
+Malaysian, aged 76, was appointed to the Board on 18 December 1991 and is the Non-Executive Chairman of the Company, Dato' Suleiman obtained his education from the Malay College, Kuala Kangsar, University Malaya and L'Institut International D'Administration Publique, Paris.
 He was a member of the Malaysian Administrative and Foreign Service for 13 years.
 After resigning from the Civil Service in 1972, he was appointed Deputy General Manager of Malaysian Shipyard & Engineering (1972-1975), Managing Director of Malaysian Rubber Development Corporation (1975-1982), Group Managing Director of Kumpulan Perangsang Selangor (1982-1986).
 He became an entrepreneur and entered the corporate world in 1987.
-He built Lot 10 Shopping Centre, Star Hill Centre and JW Marriott Hotel.
-He took control of YTL Land & Development Berhad and became its Chairman and privatised KTM lands into the Sentul Raya new township.
+He built Lot 10 Shopping Centre, Star Hill Centre (now known as Starhill Gallery) and JW Marriott Hotel.
+He took control of Taiping Consolidated Berhad (now known as YTL Land & Development Berhad) and became its Chairman in 1992 and privatised KTM lands into the Sentul Raya new township.
 He relinquished control of the Company in April 2001 but remained as Chairman.